return42/sphkerneldoc/linux_src_doc/security/smack/smack_lsm_c.rst

 Description
 -----------

-Clears the blob pointer in inode
+Clears the blob pointer in inode using RCU

 .. _`smack_inode_init_security`: